netskopeoss/Netskope-CloudExchange-Amazon-ECS-Fargate/README.md

 1.1.8.
 When CloudFormation stack is in the CREATE\_COMPLETE state, navigate to the Output tab and see the Security Group Id. <br />
 You will use this Security Group while provisioning the the Fargate Service in the Step 2.1.4 below. <br />

-#### Note: If you choose a different Security Group while creating the Fargate Service, or choose to create a new Security Group automatically, your service will not be able to mount fo the EFS file system and will fail.
+#### Note: If you choose a different Security Group while creating the Fargate Service, or choose to create a new Security Group automatically, your service will not be able to mount the EFS file system and will fail.

 need to customize to allow Netskope Cloud Exchange access to the Netskope NewEdge and third-party platforms.
 #### Please follow the instructions in the [IP Allowlisting](https://docs.netskope.com/en/ip-allowlisting.html) article on the Netskope Knowledge Portal to add the Netskope NewEdge IP addresses to the Netskope CE Task Security Group.